-

 Writing in BMJ Opinion, Helen Hare, an acute medicine trainee, and Kate Womersley, an academic foundation trainee, said that the change had come after strong pressure from campaigners, clinicians, and some of the women affected.1

-The MHRA had previously recommended that breastfeeding women should not be g... -
+The MHRA had previously recommended that breastfeeding women should not be given ... -

 New variant of SARS-CoV-2 in UK causes surge of COVID-19